benetflo/QoL-bash/README.md

   - Git shortcut.
 Add (all), commit, push in one command.
 * sshzero.sh
   - ssh shortcut.
 Needs USER and IP of machine to function.
+* cproj.sh
+  - creates the foundation for a c-project.